W0lfEagle/ff-blog/src/pages/about/index.md

   by: RUMI
   quote: >-
     Try not to resist the changes that come your way.
 Instead let life live through you.
-And do not worry that your life is turning upside down. how do you know that the side you are used to is better than the one to come?
+And do not worry that your life is turning upside down.
+How do you know that the side you are used to is better than the one to come?
 ---
 I’m a transformational coach (DIP) and medical anthropologist (MSc) who has been on a winding quest for purpose in work for the past 10 years and am now crafting the life and work that fills me with joy.
 I help people know, trust and express themselves in times of transition in order to intentionally create a self-directed life.